-Fall 2014 Cohort
+Fall 2018 Cohort

-Recipients of a Federal Pell Grant Recipients of a Subsidized Stafford Loan who did not receive a Pell Grant Students who did not receive either a Pell Grant or a subsidized Stafford Loan Total (sum of 3 columns to the left) Α Initial 2014 cohort of first-time, full- time, bachelor's (or equivalent) degree-seeking undergraduate students 283 192 448 923 В Of the initial 2014 cohort, how many did not persist and did not graduate for the following reasons: Deceased Permanently Disabled Armed Forces Foreign Aid Service of the Federal Government Official church missions Report Total Allowable Exclusions 0 С Final 2014 cohort, after adjusting for allowable exclusions 283 192 448 923 D Of the initial 2014 cohort, how many completed the program in four years or less (by Aug.
-31, 2018) 123 80 210 413 E Of the initial 2014 cohort, how many completed the program in more than four years but in five years or less (after Aug.
-31, 2018 and by Aug.
-31, 2019) 44 28 61 133 F Of the initial 2014 cohort, how many completed the program in more than five years but in six years or less (after Aug.
-31, 2019 and by Aug.
-31, 2020) 18 12 33 63 G Total graduating within six years (sum of lines D, E, and F) 185 120 304 609 Н Six-year graduation rate for 2014 cohort (G divided by C) 65.4% 62.5% 67.9% 66.0%
+Recipients of a Federal Pell Grant Recipients of a Subsidized Stafford Loan who did not receive a Pell Grant Students who did not receive either a Pell Grant or a subsidized Stafford Loan Total (sum of 3 columns to the left) E Of the initial 2018 cohort, how many completed the program in more than four years but in five years or less (after Aug.
+31, 2022 and by Aug.
+31, 2023) F Of the initial 2018 cohort, how many completed the program in more than five years but in six years or less (after Aug.
+31, 2023 and by Aug.
+31, 2024) G Total graduating within six years (sum of lines D, E, and F) н Six-year graduation rate for 2018 cohort (G divided by C)

-Fall 2013 Cohort
+Fall 2017 Cohort

-Recipients of a Federal Pell Grant Recipients of a Subsidized Stafford Loan who did not receive a Pell Grant Students who did not receive either a Pell Grant or a subsidized Stafford Loan Total (sum of 3 columns to the left) Α Initial 2013 cohort of first-time, full- time, bachelor's (or equivalent) degree-seeking undergraduate students 352 219 387 958 В Of the initial 2013 cohort, how many did not persist and did not graduate for the following reasons: • Deceased • Permanently Disabled • Armed Forces • Foreign Aid Service of the Federal Government • Official church missions • Report Total Allowable Exclusions 0 С Final 2013 cohort, after adjusting for allowable exclusions 352 219 387 958 D Of the initial 2013 cohort, how many completed the program in four years or less (by Aug.
-31, 2017) 139 106 176 421 E Of the initial 2013 cohort, how many completed the program in more than four years but in five years or less (after Aug.
-31, 2017 and by Aug.
-31, 2018) 55 31 75 161 F Of the initial 2013 cohort, how many completed the program in more than five years but in six years or less (after Aug.
-31, 2018 and by Aug.
-31, 2019) 30 20 21 71 G Total graduating within six years (sum of lines D, E, and F) 224 157 272 653 н Six-year graduation rate for 2013 cohort (G divided by C) 0.636363636 0.716894977 0.702842377 0.681628392
+Recipients of a Federal Pell Grant Recipients of a Subsidized Stafford Loan who did not receive a Pell Grant Students who did not receive either a Pell Grant or a subsidized Stafford Loan Total (sum of 3 columns to the left) A Initial 2017 cohort of first-time, full-time, bachelor's (or equivalent) degree- seeking undergraduate students В Of the initial 2017 cohort, how many did not persist and did not graduate for the following reasons: Deceased Permanently Disabled Armed Forces Foreign Aid Service of the Federal Government Official church missions Report Total Allowable Exclusions с Final 2017 cohort, after adjusting for allowable exclusions D Of the initial 2017 cohort, how many completed the program in four years or less (by Aug.
+31, 2021) Е Of the initial 2017 cohort, how many completed the program in more than four years but in five years or less (after Aug.
+31, 2021 and by Aug.
+31, 2022) F Of the initial 2017 cohort, how many completed the program in more than five years but in six years or less (after Aug.
+31, 2022 and by Aug.
+31, 2023) G Total graduating within six years (sum of lines D, E, and F) н Six-year graduation rate for 2017 cohort (G divided by C)